IKIM-Essen/ClusterDocs/docs/paths/data-analysis.md

   workflow.
 - Use [Class 10](../course/class-10-notebook-to-service.md) when converting a notebook, model, or analysis into a governed service.
-- Use [Class 6](../course/class-06-vhosts.md) before requesting a protected project website.
+- Use [Class 6](../course/class-06-vhosts.md) to plan a protected project website.
+Project vhosts are not yet released.

 An analysis result, model, or AI prediction remains a research output unless the applicable clinical validation and governance processes explicitly approve